onzfonz/comp227/src/content/6/en/part6b.md

 ```

 There is a slight cosmetic flaw in our application.
-Even though the filter is set to <i>ALL</i> by default, the associated radio button is not selected.
+Even though the filter is set to *`ALL`* by default, the associated radio button is not selected.
 Naturally, this issue can be fixed, but since this is an unpleasant but ultimately harmless bug we will save the fix for later.

 ### Redux Toolkit